0rax/fish-bd/README.md

     # or
     > bd -i P
     # And you are now in /home/user/my/path/

 Options:
-    -s		Seems mode : goes back to the first directory containing string Set it as default using (set -gx BD_OPT 'sensitive') -i		Case insensitive move (implies seems mode)
+    -c		Classic mode : goes back to the first directory named as the string Set if default using (set -gx BD_OPT 'classic') Default mode when BD_OPT or CLI options are specified -s		Seems mode : goes back to the first directory containing string Set it as default using (set -gx BD_OPT 'sensitive') -i		Case insensitive move (implies seems mode)
     	    	Set it as default using (set -gx BD_OPT 'insensitive')
     --help	Display this help text

     Option must be unique and the first argument due to shell limitation.
     Except for -si/-is for compatibility with the bash version.